-12,000 in China (Bradley 2007).
-1,000 monolinguals.
+12,000 in China (Bradley 2007b).
 2,000 Northern Nusu; 4,000 Southern; 6,000 Central.
-Population total all countries: 12,670.
+No monolinguals.
+Total users in all countries: 12,670.

 Other dialect speakers comprehend the prestige dialect Miangu (Central Nusu, Miangu, Laomudeng) fairly well.

-SOV; grammatical relations indicated mainly by word order and particles; tonal, 4 tones with relatively complex sandhi; loans from Lisu, Chinese, and a few from Burmese
+SOV; grammatical relations indicated mainly by word order and particles; tonal, 4 tones with relatively complex sandhi; loans from Lisu, Chinese, and a few from Burmese.

-Officially classified within Nu nationality along with Ayi, Anong, 1,500 Zauzou, and 5,500 Drung.
+With Ayi, Anong, 1,500 Zauzou, and 5,500 Drung.
 Traditional religion.